Skip to content

 BA in Architectural Design

-Application to the undergraduate Bachelor of Arts in Architectural Design program requires the following materials to be considered for entry into the program.
 All applicants must also complete the five prerequisite courses by the end of spring quarter: ARCH 200, 201, 350, 351 and 352.
 These courses are typically taken in the sophomore year.

 Application requirements:

-• Transcripts of all college-level work – Unofficial transcripts are acceptable.
+• Transcripts of all college-level work.
+Unofficial transcripts are acceptable.

 • Personal Statement – Use your choice of either of the two questions below to help direct and compose a narrative that helps the committee understand your interest and motivation in applying to the Architectural Design major.
 Approximately 500 words (single spaced).